MarconiLab/Wifly_ubidots_HQ/README.md

 Wifly_ubidots_LP Working
 ================
 Sending data from RTC temperature and Battery value to Ubidots with Wifly RN-XV (wifly shield) connected to Stalker board.
-Putting device in sleeping mode while not measuring.
+Putting device in sleeping mode while not measuring every SLPNG seconds defined in code.

 #Wires
   RNXV <----> Stalker